-Poverty Alleviation Programmes aims to reduce the rate of poverty in the country by providing proper access to food, monetary help and basic essentials to the households and families belonging to the below poverty line.
+Poverty Alleviation Programmes aims to reduce the rate of poverty in the country by providing proper access to food, monetary help, and basic essentials to the households and families belonging to the below the poverty line.
 As per the Planning Commission of India, the level of poverty in a country can be estimated based on the consumer expenditure surveys that are conducted by the National Sample Survey Office (NSSO) under the Ministry of Statistics and Programme Implementation.
 This article will talk about the various Poverty Alleviation Programmes in India and the initiatives taken by the Government of India towards poverty alleviation.

 Table of Content:

 Candidates preparing for the IAS Exam must have a thorough knowledge of all the poverty alleviation programmes in India.
 Candidates can also download the notes PDF at the end of this article.

 Poverty Alleviation is the set of steps taken in an economic and humanitarian way for eradicating poverty from a country.
 According to the World Bank, if a person is living on $1.90 a day or less, then he/she is living in extreme poverty, and currently, 767 million people of the world fall under that category.
 According to the last released official data, in 2011, 268 million people in India were surviving on less than $1.90 a day.
 Various Programmes and Schemes under the Government of India were launched to eradicate poverty and for providing basic amenities to the poor households.

 Schemes like Pradhan Mantri Awas Yojana and Housing for All by 2022 were developed to provide housing to the rural and urban poor.
 The latest government schemes like Start-Up India and Stand Up India focuses on empowering people to earn their livelihood.

 What is Below Poverty Line (BPL)?